chengzeyi/zipfs/README.md

-# zipfs -- FUSE filesystem in pure C that servers a ZIP archive file
+# zipfs -- FUSE filesystem in pure C that serves a ZIP archive file